yapb/docs/docs/configuring.rst

 yb_latency_display
 --------------------------------

+Determines the type of bots ping displayed.

-If set to ``0`` there will be no anything in scoreboard about bot ping.
+* If set to ``0`` there will be no anything in scoreboard about bot ping.
-If set to ``1`` there will be "BOT" displayed for every bot in scoreboard.
+* If set to ``1`` there will be "BOT" displayed for every bot in scoreboard.
-If set to  `2`` there will be "fake" ping displayed for every bot in scoreboard.
+* If set to  `2`` there will be "fake" ping displayed for every bot in scoreboard.

 Minimum value is ``0``, Maximum value is ``2``, Default value is ``2``.